dliang5299/MIDS-203-TV-Regression-Project/README.md

 2024-04-10

 Please see "Godsee_Karanveer_Deric_Lab2_Report.Rmd" for backup code on data processing and modeling.
+Please also see "Godsee_Karanveer_Deric_Lab2_Presentation.pdf" for regression tables and additional data visualizations for assessing OLS modeling assumptions/results.

 ## Introduction